-ACA decided to adopt the Facilitated Collective Action Process (FCAP), a Community-driven development tool developed by SparkMicroGrants in Uganda that gives communities the opportunity to design and implement their own goals for the present and the medium-term future.
-Spark trained ACA in the core FCAP methodology, and together the two organizations have designed FCAP additional modules focused on advocacy and community defense.
+ACA adopted the Facilitated Collective Action Process (FCAP), a Community-driven development tool developed by SparkMicroGrants in Uganda that gives communities the opportunity to design and implement their own goals for the present and the medium-term future.
+Spark trained ACA staff in the core FCAP methodology, and together the two organizations designed additional modules focused on advocacy and community defense.

 The FCAP, which lasts for three years in each community, is an intense, participatory series of weekly facilitated activities through which communities are guided to build unity, set realistic goals, develop proposals to achieve those goals, and then implement projects that bring them closer to their vision of the future.
 Midway through the process, ACA provides a “microgrant” to each community to support the implementation of the community’s first vision-oriented project.